User permissions required: 'View Sources' AND 'View Labels'

 Each label will be plotted as one of three colours, based on the model's understanding of how the label is performing.
 Below, we explain what these mean:

 Label performance indicators:

-Please Note: you will also see the amber and red performance indicators appear in the label filter bars in Explore, Reports and Validation.
+Please Note: you will see the amber and red performance indicators appear in the label filter bars in Explore, Reports and Validation.
 This helps to quickly notify you which labels need some help, and also which labels' predictions should not be relied upon (without some work to improve them) when using the analytics features.

-Individual Label performance:
+Individual Label performance

-Validation page with a specific Label selected
+Validation page with a specific label selected

-Improving label performance
+Improving overall model and individual label performance

-The next best actions suggestions act as links that you can click to take you direct to the training view that Re:infer suggests in order to improve the label's performance or reduce its bias.
+The next best actions suggestions act as links that you can click to take you direct to the training view that the platform suggests in order to improve the label's performance or reduce its bias.
 The suggestions are intelligently ordered with the highest priority action to improve the label listed first.

 These are the most important tool to help you understand the performance of your model, and should regularly be used as guides when trying to improve the performance of a label.

 The next article covers in detail the reasons why a label may have low average precision (here).
 The later articles in this section of the Knowledge Base also cover the other training modes that the platform may suggest using to improve your model's performance, which are 'Check label', 'Missed label', and 'Rebalance'.